-Each Department's business/goal plan is reflective of its deliverables for the relevant fiscal year and such business/goal plans feed into the overall Divisional goal plan, which in turn feed into the Strategic Plan.
+Each Department's business goal /plan is reflective of its deliverables for the relevant fiscal year and such business goal /plans feed into the overall Divisional goal plan.
+Both the Divisional and departmental goals are cascaded from the Strategic Plan.
 Hence, a department's deliverables are aligned to the company's mandates/goals.
-Departmental goals are usually set and agreed upon at the beginning of each fiscal year.
+The departmental goals were set and agreed upon at the beginning of the fiscal year.